derpyninja/gecm/README.md

 is an excellent entry point for learning how to organise your code well, especially in view of using *jupyter notebooks* within *jupyter lab*.

-The main bulk of the game development will probably be done using *numpy* and *tkinter*.
+The main bulk of game development will probably be done using *numpy* and *tkinter* following [this blogpost](https://towardsdatascience.com/making-simple-games-in-python-f35f3ae6f31a).
-We could also try to leverage the following packages:
+In addition, we could also try to leverage the following packages:

 - [game2dboard](https://pypi.org/project/game2dboard)
 - [pyGameMath](https://github.com/AlexMarinescu/pyGameMath)